canopas/splito/docs/terms_of_use.md

 - Violate any applicable laws or regulations.

 2. User Content
-You are responsible for all content you upload, store, or transmit through the Khelo App.
+You are responsible for all content you upload, store, or transmit through the Splito App.
 You retain all ownership rights to your User Content.
 However, by uploading User Content, you grant Canopas a non-exclusive, royalty-free license to use, reproduce, modify, publish, distribute, and translate your User Content in connection with the App and its related services.

 3. Subscriptions and In-App Purchases
 Splito may offer optional paid features through auto-renewable subscriptions.

-Payment will be charged to your Apple ID account at confirmation of purchase.
+- Payment will be charged to your Apple ID account at confirmation of purchase.

-Subscriptions renew automatically unless canceled at least 24 hours before the end of the current billing cycle.
+- Subscriptions renew automatically unless canceled at least 24 hours before the end of the current billing period.

-You can manage or cancel subscriptions through your App Store account settings.
+- You can manage or cancel subscriptions in your App Store account settings.
+- The subscription duration may be monthly, or yearly depending on your selection.

-Prices and features may vary based on your location and plan.
+- Prices and available features may vary by region and plan.

 4. Privacy Policy
 Our Privacy Policy explains how we collect, use, and protect your data.
-By using the App, you also agree to the terms of our Privacy Policy.
+By using the App, you also agree to the terms of our [Privacy Policy](https://canopas.github.io/splito/).

 5. Third-Party Services
 The App may integrate with third-party services, such as Firebase.
 Your use of these services is subject to the terms and conditions of those third parties.